kowalej/BlueMuse/BlueMuse_Windows_PowerShell_Install.md

 ## Background: Why Installation Fails on Windows

-BlueMuse is distributed as a locally installed AppX/MSIX package with PowerShell installer scripts (`Add-AppDevPackage.ps1` / `InstallBlueMuse.ps1`).
+BlueMuse is distributed as a locally installed MSIX package with PowerShell installer scripts (`InstallBlueMuse.ps1` / `Install.ps1` / `Add-AppDevPackage.ps1`).
+Each release provides two separate architecture-specific artifacts (x64 and x86) - download and unzip the one matching your machine before following the steps below.

 Windows enforces **two separate** security systems that often block installation: